-“I always try to jot ideas down, but I try to follow my heart and write what I’m feeling.
-It might be something I saw in a movie from the night before, a memory, or something that someone told me – I just try my best to be as honest and as passionate about a song as I can.”
+“I am always jotting ideas down, but I try to follow my heart and write what I’m feeling.
+It might be something I saw in a movie, a memory or something that someone told me.
+I just try my best to be honest and as passionate about a song as I can.”

 In Hall’s music, a variety of influences can be heard.
 “I have always been obsessed with Elvis,” he says, along with a few other Sun Records artists: Jerry Lee Lewis and Johnny Cash.